BrianInGermany/oldcardgames/content/_posts/2022-12-18-tapp_tarock.markdown

 The player who won the bid plays the first card.

 #### __Following Suit, etc.__
-You always have to play the same suit as the first card if possible.
+You always are required to play the same suit as the first card if possible.
-- If you can't play the same suit, you have to play a tarot card.
+- If you can't play the same suit, you are required to play a tarot card.
 - Only if you can't play a card of the same suit or a tarot may you discard a card of the wrong suit.
 The highest card of the same suit (or the highest tarot) takes the trick, and the winner of the trick plays the next card.
 You need 36 points to win the game.